Christopher Dawson

-Christopher Henry Dawson FBA (12 October 1889 – 25 May 1970) was an English Catholic historian, independent scholar, who wrote many books on cultural history and Christendom.
-Dawson has been called "the greatest English-speaking Catholic historian of the twentieth century".
+Christopher Henry Dawson FBA (12 October 1889 – 25 May 1970) was a British Catholic historian, independent scholar, who wrote many books on cultural history and emphasized the necessity for Western culture to be in continuity with Christianity not to stagnate and deteriorate.
+Dawson has been called "the greatest English-speaking Catholic historian of the twentieth century" and was recognized as being able to expound his thought to "Catholic and Protestant, Christian and non-Christian."

 The 1988–1989 academic year at the College of Europe was named in Dawson's honour.